Request Appointment

 Some insurance plans don’t cover associate-level therapists (those with an “associate” title, working under supervision.
 Here’s what to do if your plan restricts coverage:

-Verify with your insurer: Call your insurance company to ask if they’ll accept claims billed under the supervising therapist’s credentials, which may make sessions eligible for reimbursement.
+• Verify with your insurer: Call your insurance company to ask if they’ll accept claims billed under the supervising therapist’s credentials, which may make sessions eligible for reimbursement.

 This route can offer a more affordable option and access to early-career therapists who bring fresh perspectives and skills, all under the guidance of experienced supervisors.
+Note that the therapist can not verify or guarantee any reimbursement of coverage.

-By taking time to understand your out-of-network benefits, you can gain more freedom in choosing the therapist who fits you best while making the most of your insurance coverage.
+By taking the time to understand your out-of-network benefits, you can gain more freedom in choosing the therapist who fits you best while making the most of your insurance coverage.

 Amy Celeste Carolin